softprops/tiny-dynamo/README.md

 #### Reqwest

 the `reqwest` feature provides a `reqwest_requests::Reqwest` backend for sending requests.
-Currently using a blocking click.
+Currently using a blocking client.
+An async feature is planned for the future

 ```toml
 [dependencies]